 - Route: Havelock to Picton

-This route runs west-east from the town of Havelock to Picton.
-Although it is only a short drive, do allow yourself plenty of time to both enjoy the views and stop at amazing beaches along the way.
-Plus, the road is very windy and you will not be traveling as fast as you likely planned.
+This route runs west to east from the town of Havelock to Picton (the town where the ferry to the South Island arrives and departs).
+Although it is only a short drive, do allow yourself plenty of time to enjoy the views and stop at amazing beaches along the way.
+Plus, the road is very windy, and you will not be traveling as fast as you likely planned.

-Ideal stopping points on the road also include Ngakuta Bay – gorgeous blue waters and a longish jetty to capture some photos.
-Momorangi Bay is another beach to check out on a sheltered beach (just 3 kilometers from Ngakuta).
+Ideal stopping points on the road also include Ngakuta Bay, with its gorgeous blue waters and a longish jetty to capture some photos.
+Momorangi Bay is another great sheltered beach, just 3 kilometers (1.9 miles) from Ngakuta.
 It’s a popular spot with locals who come here to swim and fish.
-There’s even a glow-worm grotto at the campground here.
+There’s even a glow-worm grotto at the campground here!

-Some other worthy stops on this stunning route include Governors Bay – which is just 15 minutes drive from Picton.
-It’s a 5-10 minute walk down to the thin slice of beach — if you’re keen for a swim this is a great place for it.
+Some other worthy stops on this stunning route include Governors Bay – which is just a 15-minute drive from Picton.
+It’s a 5-10 minute walk down to the thin slice of beach — if you’re keen for a swim, this is a great place for it.